HamidurRahman1/News-Portal/README.md

 <br>

 ##### Protected API:
+* All paths are relative to <strong>domain/blogs/api/v1/r/...</strong> in production and development

 | HTTP METHOD|Path | Accessible with Role(s) | Explanation|
 | :---:  | :---: | :---: | :---: |